 - Postgraduate Diploma/Master/PhD in Public Health - IELTS of 7.5 - must be provided before applications will be considered

-- Master of Teaching and Learning - IELTS of 7.5 in the academic module with no individual band below 7.5
+- Master of Teaching and Learning / Graduate Diploma in Teaching - IELTS of 7.5 in the academic module with no individual band below 7.5

 - Postgraduate Marketing - IELTS of 7.0 in the academic module

 - Postgraduate Dentistry, Law, and Surveying courses -